ilkeozi/bumper-entries/README.md

 - **Automatic User Creation**: Automatically creates a new user if the `name` is unique when creating an entry.

-- **Pagination and Ordering**: Retrieve entries with pagination (3 items per page) in descending order by created date.
+- **Pagination and Ordering**: Retrieve entries with pagination in descending order by created date.

 - **User Data Overview**: Displays total message count and latest entry details for each user.